chi86/LINT_LiteratureReferenceManagement/README.md

 # LiteratureReferenceManagement
-simple console based literature reference manager
+simple console based literature reference manager.
+Capable of opening corresponding pdf files.

 - Single source of truth is the biblatex file: **literature.bib**
 - An overview over available biblatex entriey is given in **literature.md**